Open-Encrypt/open-encrypt-web/README.md

 # open-encrypt
-Full-stack encrypted messaging application using ring-LWE in Python + PHP + SQL.
+Full-stack encrypted messaging application using lattice-based methods in Python + PHP + SQL.

+**ENCRYPTION METHODS**: ring-LWE, module-LWE

 **NOTE**: This is a demo for educational purposes only.
 It is not meant for real-world use.